All Episodes

 And what prosecutors are trying to prove in this case is that he failed to file and report a significant percentage of the money he made in 2005 through 2007 in the Ukraine.

-That he failed to report it on his tax returns, and that he put it in foreign bank accounts or whatever else he might have done.
+That he failed to report it on his tax returns and that he put it in foreign bank accounts or whatever else he might have done.

-Now there might be a case here.
+Now, there might be a case here.

 I don't know tax law.

-I don't have foreign bank accounts, I don't do any of that stuff.
+I don't do any of that stuff.

-I know people that do do it, but some people would say if you have another business outside, I don't know anything about these laws, which is why I have other people professionals do it with my given standard instruction.
+But some people would say if you have another business outside, I don't know anything about these laws, which is why I have other people, professionals, do it with my given standard instruction.

-Pay more, pay it all.
+Pay it all.

-Don't don't err on the side of me.
+Don't err on the side of me.

-Because just knowing that I'm a public figure and I'm on the air four hours a day, believe me.
+Because just knowing that I'm a public figure and I'm on the air four hours a day, believe me, I always thought during the Obama years, whatever, we know they went after conservative groups.

 They weaponized the IRS.